 Prominent among these efforts is the coordination facilitated across all campuses by UConn's Community Resource Teams (CRTs).
-The CRTs, one for Storrs and Regional campuses and one at UConn Health, held combined, virtual meetings in 2021.
+The CRTs, one for Storrs and Regional campuses and one for UConn Health, held combined, virtual meetings in 2022.
 Each CRT is composed of UConn employees, students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
-This collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
-The CRTs facilitate and sustain important relationships with outside agencies and the regional campuses.
+This collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to all individuals impacted by sexual violence.
+The CRTs facilitate and sustain important relationships across university offices and campuses, and with outside agencies.
 In addition, the CRTs have hosted trainings by both UConn and outside presenters to raise awareness for key personnel in areas including, but not limited to, Title IX, sexual violence response, trauma-informed practices, stalking and intimate partner violence.

-V. Incidents of Sexual Assault, Stalking and Intimate Partner Violence Reported to the Institution & Disciplinary Cases and Outcomes
+IV.
+Incidents of Sexual Assault, Stalking and Intimate Partner Violence Reported to the Institution & Disciplinary Cases and Outcomes

-Below are tables summarizing the number of incidents of sexual assault, stalking, and intimate partner violence reported to UConn during calendar year 2021, as well as the outcomes of disciplinary cases.
+Below are tables summarizing the number of incidents of sexual assault, stalking, and intimate partner violence reported to UConn during calendar year 2022, as well as the outcomes of disciplinary cases.